Alternative Energy Initiative

 Red Deer College is Committed to Innovation

-Generation of Alternative Energy: several facilities on the RDC main campus will have solar (photo-voltaic) panels installed, including the new Residence, the Alternative Energy Lab and the Gary W. Harris Canada Games Centre/Centre des Jeux du Canada Gary W. Harris.
-By early 2019, 4,190 panels will be installed across main campus in a range of conventional and non-conventional configurations, supporting learning about energy production and efficiency.
+Generation of Alternative Energy: several facilities on the RDC main campus will have solar (photo-voltaic) panels installed, including the newest Residence, the Alternative Energy Lab and the Gary W. Harris Canada Games Centre.
+By early 2019, 4,190 panels were installed across main campus in a range of conventional and non-conventional configurations, supporting learning about energy production and efficiency.
 In addition, a Combined Heat and Power Unit has been created to produce heat (hot water) to generate electricity.
 The heat that otherwise would have been wasted is tied into the existing hot water distribution system and is used for space heating in various locations of the main campus.

-Continuing Conservation: RDC is converting significant portions of the campus to LED lighting.
+Continuing Conservation: RDC has converted significant portions of the campus to LED lighting.

 Part of a Larger Picture

 The Alternative Energy Initiative is possible through a Post-Secondary Institutions Strategic Investment Fund grant with matching investment by RDC, and it supports the Government of Canada's climate change objectives by encouraging sustainable and green infrastructure projects.
 This funding was announced on January 20, 2017, and complete details are available in the media release.